What is the largest animatronic dinosaur?

 2023 marks the 30th anniversary of Steven Spielberg’s colossal Jurassic Park – and what better way to celebrate it than with a colossal record?

 With a length of nearly 13.7m (45 ft), this majestic animal was the largest carnivorous dinosaur that ever existed.
-It could weight up to 6 tonnes, and is widely known to be a contender for the title of longest and largest theropod dinosaur ever.
+It could weigh up to 6 tonnes and is widely known to be a contender for the title of longest and largest theropod dinosaur ever.

-It is no surprise, then, that the incredible dino would become the largest movie animatronic ever once recreated for the Stan Winston Studios.
+It is no surprise, then, that this incredible dino would become the largest movie animatronic ever once recreated for Stan Winston Studios.

 The first step was to create a scaled-down, highly detailed model of the Spinosaurus.
 That would serve as a base for the much larger, much more complicated mechanical model.

-From there, the special effects team would go on to create a massive replica of a true Spinosaurus – a roaring mechanical animal with crocodile-like eyes, ready to cause havoc on set.
+From there, the special effects team created a massive replica of a true Spinosaurus – a roaring mechanical animal with crocodile-like eyes, ready to cause havoc on set.

 In 1993, for the first movie, not all the animals were mechanized.
-Some of them had real actors inside, wearing a dino suit and allowing the animals to move: that is, for example, the case of the raptors.
+Some of them had real actors inside, wearing a dino suit and allowing the animals to move: that was the case for the raptors.

 YT